ISDementyev/pmUE/README.md

 ![AceticAcid](https://github.com/ISDementyev/pmUE/blob/main/Screenshots/AceticAcidWithColor.png "Spawned Acetic Acid with Color")

 ### Main Ideas
-1. Will use Unreal Engine 4 (with C++) alongside Visual Studio 2019 for the majority of the work, with Doxygen-style commenting (html file will be added in a docs folder)
+1. Unreal Engine 4 (mainly in C++) used alongside Visual Studio 2019 for the majority of the work, with Doxygen-style commenting (html file will be added in a docs folder)
 2. pmUE will be more akin to an Unreal plugin than a standalone "game"
-3. First the code will be designed standalone; it will then be edited into a format readable by the UE

 ### Collaboration
 As the code is slowly being developed, it is recommended to open your own branch if you'd like to add anything to the project.
 All contributions welcome!